-- 1. The present Guidelines should be read with Directive 2007/44/EC of the European Parliament and of the Council of 5 September 2007 [1] ('the Directive') as background.
-This Directive amends the European prudential Directives applicable to credit institutions, investment firms, and insurance and reinsurance undertakings (hereafter referred to collectively as 'financial institutions') by introducing identical procedural rules and evaluation criteria for the prudential assessment of acquisitions and increases in holdings in the financial sector [2]. - 2.
-The main objectives of the Directive are to provide the necessary legal certainty, clarity and predictability with regard to the assessment process, as well as to the result thereof by: - i. harmonising the conditions under which the proposed acquirer of a holding in a financial institution is required to provide notification of its decision to the competent authority responsible for the prudential supervision of the target financial institution; - ii. defining a clear and transparent procedure for the prudential assessment of the proposed acquisition by the competent authorities, including setting the maximum period of time for completing the process; - iii. specifying clear criteria of a strictly prudential nature to be applied by the competent authorities in the assessment process; and - iv. ensuring that the proposed acquirer knows what information it will be required to provide to the competent authorities in order to allow them to assess the proposed acquisition in a complete and timely manner. - 3.
+- 1. The present consultation paper should be read with Directive 2007/44/EC of the European Parliament and of the Council of 5 September 2007 [1] ('the Directive') as background.
+These Directive amends the European prudential Directives applicable to credit institutions, investment firms, and insurance and reinsurance undertakings (hereafter referred to collectively as 'financial institutions') by introducing identical procedural rules and evaluation criteria for the prudential assessment of acquisitions and increase of holdings in the financial sector [2]. - 2.
+The main objectives of the Directive are to: - i. harmonise the conditions under which the proposed acquirer of a holding in a financial institution is required to provide notification of its intent to the competent authority responsible for the prudential supervision of the target financial institution; - ii. define a clear and transparent procedure for the prudential assessment of the proposed acquisition by the competent authorities, including setting the maximum period of time for completing the process; and - iii. specify clear criteria of a strictly prudential nature to be applied by the competent authorities in the assessment process; - iv. ensure that the proposed acquirer knows what information he will be required to provide to the competent authorities in order to allow them to assess the proposed acquisition in a complete and timely manner. - 3.
 Due to the increasing integration of financial markets and the frequent use of group structures that extend across multiple Member States, a single acquisition of a qualifying holding may be subject to scrutiny in several Member States.
-This has led to the adoption of a Directive based on the principle of maximum harmonisation of the procedural rules and assessment criteria throughout the European Community, without the
+This has led to the adoption of a Directive based on the principle of maximum harmonisation of the procedural rules and assessment criteria throughout the European Community, without the Member States laying down stricter rules.
+Moreover, identical provisions now apply in all three financial sectors.

-1 Directive 2007/44/EC of the European Parliament and of the Council of 5 September 2007 amending Council Directive 92/49/EEC and Directives 2002/83/EC, 2004/39/EC, 2005/68/EC and 2006/48/EC as regards procedural rules and evaluation criteria for the prudential assessment of acquisitions and increases in holdings in the financial sector ('the amending Directive') (OJ L 247, 21.9.2007, p.1).
+1 Directive 2007/44/EC of the European Parliament and of the Council of 5 September 2007 amending Council Directive 92/49/EEC and Directives 2002/83/EC, 2004/39/EC, 2005/68/EC and 2006/48/EC as regards procedural rules and evaluation criteria for the prudential assessment of acquisitions and increase of holdings in the financial sector ('the amending Directive') (OJ L 247, 21.9.2007, p.1).

-2 The Directives affected by these amendments are: Directive 92/49/EEC (Non-life insurance), Directive 2002/83/EC (Life assurance), Directive 2004/39/EC (Markets in Financial Instruments Directive - MiFID), Directive 2005/68/EC (Reinsurance), and Directive 2006/48/EC (Credit institutions - Capital Requirements).
+2 The Directives affected by these amendments are: Directive 92/49/EEC (Non-life insurance), Directive 2002/83/EC (Life assurance), Directive 2004/39/EC (Markets in Financial Instruments Directive- MiFID), Directive 2005/68/EC (Reinsurance), and Directive 2006/48/EC (Credit institutions - Capital Requirements).

-- Member States being able to lay down stricter rules.
-Moreover, identical provisions now apply in all three financial sectors. - 4.
-Achieving the goals of the Directive requires that supervisory authorities throughout the Community and in all three sectors cooperate closely, both in the exchange of information and in the consideration of prudential issues or concerns about the financial institutions they supervise, and that they promote convergence in their supervisory practices, within the new common legal framework for the prudential assessment of acquisitions. - 5.
+- 4. Achieving the goals of the Directive requires that supervisory authorities throughout the Community and in all three sectors cooperate closely, both in the exchange of information and in the consideration of prudential issues or concerns about the financial institutions they supervise, and that they promote convergence in their supervisory practices, within the new common legal framework for the prudential assessment of acquisitions. - 5.
 The three Level-3 Committees of European Financial Supervisors (CEBS, CESR, and CEIOPS) have therefore agreed to work together: - to reach a common understanding on the five assessment criteria laid down by the Directive, as a prerequisite for convergent supervisory practices; - ii. to define appropriate cooperation arrangements ensuring an adequate and timely flow of information between supervisors, taking into account the limited time provided under the Directive for completing prudential assessments; and - iii. to establish an exhaustive and harmonised list of information that proposed acquirers should include in their notifications to the competent supervisory authorities.